CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 ### 3.1 Task 1: Finding out the Addresses of libc Functions

 In `Linux`, when a program runs, the `libc` library will be loaded into memory.
 When the memory address randomization is turned off, for the same program, the library is always loaded in the same memory address (for different programs, the memory addresses of the `libc` library may be different).
 Therefore, we can easily find out the address of `system()` using a debugging tool such asgdb.
 Namely, we can debug the target program `retlib`.
 Even though the program is a root-owned `Set-UID` program, we can still debug it, except that the privilege will be dropped (i.e., the effective user ID will be the same as the real user ID).
 Inside `gdb`, we need to type the `run` command to execute the target program once, otherwise, the library code will not be loaded.
 We use the `p` command (or `print`) to print out the address of the `system()` and `exit()` functions (we will need `exit()` later on).
 ```
 $ touch badfile
-$ gdb -q retlib ##Use "Quiet" mode
+$ gdb -q retlib     <-- Use "Quiet" mode
 Reading symbols from ./retlib...
 (No debugging symbols found in ./retlib)
 gdb-peda$ break main